 Sunset Piano Opus 3

 In the summer of 2013, Mauro ffortissimo placed a dozen pianos in beautiful natural settings along the San Mateo Coastline.
 It generated a lot of attention, and we were invited by Ellyn Parker from the mayor's office in San Francisco to bring the project to SF in 2014.
 And thus Sunset Piano Opus 3 came to be.

 It began slowly, with a furtive piano sighting here and there.
 But then grand pianos conspicuously began to appear throughout the city without notice, pulled by ropes on wheeled platforms by specially trained "piano ninjas".
-Professional musicians, singers, and poets are being scheduled to perform at free cultural events.
-It's happening!
+Professional musicians, singers, and poets were scheduled to perform at free cultural events.
+It was amazing!

 Twelve Pianos: The Film

-The feature length documentary of Sunset Piano, Twelve Pianos, is still being filmed, even as post production has begun.
+The feature length documentary of Sunset Piano, Twelve Pianos, is now in a massive push of post production.
 It begins in the summer of 2013, when a small film crew scrambled over mountains and coastal trails to document the sights and sounds of a massive two week installation.
 Sunset Piano Opus 2 created a musical landscape that resonated with the natural world.
-Now as the pianos come to San Francisco, this story continues to unfold on the streets of the city in Opus 3.
+As the pianos came to San Francisco, this story continued to unfold on the streets of the city in Opus 3.
 Read On...